karlvr/consistent.js/README.md

 ```html
 <script src="lib/consistent-for-jquery.min.js"></script>
 ```

+## License

+Consistent is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+## Browser compatibility

+Consistent works in all modern browsers.
+It has also been tested, and works in its entirety, in IE 6 and later.

+## Features

 ### Substitution
 Set the contents of an `h1` element with the `title` property in the scope.